whjdarking/Forest-Fire-Recognition/README.md

 # Forest-Fire-Recognition

 Images are loaded from local folder(fit_generator & datagen).
+Images and their folders are not included.
 Use modified ResNet and VGG and compare them.